digi-ron/AU-Falcon-SPUD-Project/Electrical/CabinFusePanel/CabinFusePanel.md

 This plug does not have any connectors in the Forte models

-> this may be different in other models, information limited as project only involved Forte cabin fuse boxes {: .block-note}
+> This may be different in other models, information limited as project only involved Forte cabin fuse boxes {: .block-note}

 ### plug 6 - 6-way connector